a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 cat <gap2> | grep <gap3> | wc -l
 done
 ```
-We are getting very close to our final goal.
-We just need to output our table.
+Lastly, we would like to create an output file containing a table with two columns: category and number of entries.
 To do so we need to modify our for loop so that at each iteration we can store the value obtained from the `wc -l` command into a variable.
-Then we are going to print the category name and its count on the same line, and finally append it our result file.
+Then, we are going to print the category name and its count on the same line, and finally append this line to our result file.

 > Exercise 5
 >